 Since March 2015 US artist and pioneer of public art and socially engaged practise, Suzanne Lacy, developed a commission with Pendle artist collective In-Situ.
 Well-known for large-scale choreographed events, Suzanne worked closely with Pendle residents in a series of community meetings and singing sessions, exploring the history of the area, the former Smith & Nephew Mill and different vocal traditions that exist there.
 Suzanne brought people from all walks of life together to share food, culture and experiences; culminating in a mass community celebration at the former Smith & Nephew Mill in Brierfield.

-The project draws on vocal traditions including Shape Note and Sufi chanting.
+The project took inspiration from vocal traditions including Shape Note and Sufi chanting.
 Both are centuries-old forms of spiritual expression that have spread across the world, drawing distant and diverse cultures together.
 Shape Note has strong roots in Lancashire and is now particularly strong in the USA, while the Sufi tradition of dhikr originated in the Middle East and is commonly practiced by many residents in Pendle.
 These traditions go back centuries with the purpose of bringing people together, often in domestic settings outside traditional religious establishments, in order to pronounce and celebrate their common spirituality.

 The textile industry that brought so many people to Pennine Lancashire in a weaving of cultures and traditions serves as a metaphor to examine work, water and community.
-The project is presented as part of artists’ collective In Situ’s In Residence programme.
+The project was presented as part of artists’ collective In Situ’s In Residence programme.